Site Planning & Review: Fitting Your Custom Home on Your Land

 Walking Your Site

 Having built thousands of custom timber frame and log homes throughout the world, we understand that each build site falls under its own combination of jurisdictional requirements.
-M.T.N Architects will identify any regulatory bodies or governing associations in your area and determine the best course for contacting and interacting with them.
+M.T.N Design will identify any regulatory bodies or governing associations in your area and determine the best course for contacting and interacting with them.
 Examples include: homeowners associations, forestry departments, and zoning agencies.

 Again, each build location is different so a thorough investigation into any building codes, regulations, zoning requirements or other compliances will be taken into account during the design phase.
 Some regulatory codes, for example, often place detailed height and setback limits.
 A working understanding of parameters such as this will make your project a success and save you time and money.